MaxGrtz/ann_w_tf/README.md

  - and for the cashflow statement we decided on the net cashflow from operating activities

-3. price data: we attributed pretty much everything related to the stocks directly to the category price data
+**3. price data:** we attributed pretty much everything related to the stocks directly to the category price data

  - the price data consists of the daily closing prices of the given stock, its trading volume of the day and the S&P500 index

-4. sentiment data: this would be data summarizing the current perception of the given company
+**4. sentiment data:** this would be data summarizing the current perception of the given company

  - examples would be data from twitter sentiment analyses or google trends
  - acquiring this kind of data would go beyond the scope of this project